Xe/site/static/resume/resume.md

 - Migration from cloud to cloud
 - Work on the cloud platform initiative
 - Crafting reliable infrastructure for clients of customers
+- Creation of an internally consistent and extensible command line interface for internal tooling

 ### Heroku - Senior Software Engineer &emsp; <small>*2017 - 2019*</small>

-> [Heroku][heroku] is a cloud Platform-as-a-Service (PaaS) that created the term "platform as a service".
-Heroku currently supports
+> [Heroku][heroku] is a cloud Platform-as-a-Service (PaaS) that created the term
+> "platform as a service".
+Heroku currently supports several programming
-> several programming languages that are commonly used on the web.
+> languages that are commonly used on the web.
+Heroku, one of the first cloud
-> Heroku, one of the first cloud platforms, has been in development since June 2007,
+> platforms, has been in development since June 2007, when it supported only the
-> when it supported only the Ruby programming language, but now supports Java,
+> Ruby programming language, but now supports Java, Node.js, Scala, Clojure,
-> Node.js, Scala, Clojure, Python, PHP, and Go.
+> Python, PHP, and Go.

 #### Highlights